coldzera2016/CP5637_A3/readme.txt

 == Changelog ==

+= 0.2 =
+* Add four options in the administration panel: minimal frequency for showing, Maximal words number font size and font color.

 = 0.1 =
 * Intial version of plugin to display the frequency of all words on the top of page without any option.